DataDog/integrations-core/slurm/README.md

 1. Ensure that the dd-agent user has execute permissions on the relevant command binaries and the necessary permissions to access the directories where these binaries are located.

-2. Edit the `slurm.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your slurm data.
+2. Edit the `slurm.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Slurm data.
 See the [sample slurm.d/conf.yaml][3] for all available configuration options.

 ```yaml
 init_config: